integrativemodeling/Nef_CD4_AP2/README.md

 - `cd scripts/analysis`
 - `python run_analysis.py ../`
 - (If you used the `--test` option above, use it here too.)

-Finally, to generate the publication figures:
-- `cd scripts/figures`

 ## Information